Notice on Further Adjusting the Visa and Entry Policies for Foreigners Entering China - Updated on March 14, 2023:

 Do Singaporeans need visa for Hong Kong?

-Hong Kong is treated as a third region from mainland China, where can’t use a China Visa for entry.
+Hong Kong is treated as a third region from China's mainland, where can’t use a China Visa for entry.
 Singapore passport holders may enjoy visa-free access to Hong Kong no longer than 90 days, when entering for travel or certain business-related activities.
 Your Singapore passport shall be valid for more than 1 month.

 Those who will visit Hong Kong for study, work, business must apply and get a Hong Kong Visa beforehand.